 Print and carry the rules!
 Don’t assume that the agent who started working for TSA last week knows the rules.
 By knowing the TSA rules and regulations for your milk, pump apparatus and more, you can be your own best advocate.
 Air travel for nursing mothers isn’t always easy, but it will be more tolerable if you know the TSA rules and regs.

 3. Make a to-do list and a to-pack list

 Sure, you’ve got to know what to pack, how much to pack, and where to pack it.
-But first, you need to actually have the stuff you’ll need.
+But first, you need to actually have the stuff you’ll need during your trip, and for air travel.
 Make a list that includes everything you or your baby might need related to feeding, and more.
 Go shopping, if necessary.

 Also, make a to-do list that includes calling the airport, the car rental place, and the hotel.
 Read and print out the TSA rules.

 Unlike a car trip, where pack-rat behavior can be effective, air travel forces you into packing only what you absolutely need.
 And, you’ll need to pack the smallest, lightest-weight version of what you need in your carry-on bag.

 Pack items you wouldn’t necessarily need or use at home, and replacements for things which, if lost, could impact the nursing or feeding experience for you or your baby.
 Packing, when done right, is the key to making air travel for nursing mothers much more manageable.